nautobot/nautobot/nautobot/docs/user-guides/git-data-source.md

 # Git as a Data Source

 The "Git™ as a Data Source" feature was developed to provide the ability to populate existing data, templates, scripts, and much more into Nautobot; while leveraging the benefits that tools such as GitHub and GitLab already provide, including issue tracking, discussions, pipelines, and approvals.
+For example having the ability to have users approve the YAML data that is used for Nautobot  `config context` along with running tests on that data, or having the users approve Jinja2 templates that are used for Nautobot `export templates`.
+These examples and more can be accomplished by used Git as a Data Source.

 For more technical details on how to use this feature, please see the documentation on [Git Repositories](../models/extras/gitrepository.md).